 Past Team (2017-2024)

-The Oral History Unit was our core team of internationally recognised oral historians, who had specialist interests in social justice, labour, rural, and women’s history as well as medical humanities.
-The team was based in Newcastle University's School of History, Classics and Archaeology and when the unit was established in 2017.
+The Oral History Unit was our core team of internationally recognised oral historians, with specialist interests in social justice, labour, rural, and women’s history, as well as medical humanities.
+The team was based in Newcastle University's School of History, Classics and Archaeology, when the unit was established in 2017.

-Siobhan Warrington joined as a Senior Research Associate between 2019 and 2024 on the Living Deltas Research Hub before assuming an Associate Researcher's position with the Collective.
-Alison and Andy moved on to new and more secure lecturing contracts in Australia, in 2023 and Scotland in 2024.
-In these years, we were also ably supported by our blog editor and student intern Charlotte Stobart.
+Siobhan Warrington joined as a Senior Research Associate 2019-'24 on the Living Deltas Research Hub, before assuming an Associate Researcher's position with the Collective.
+Alison and Andy moved on to new and more secure lecturing contracts in Australia in 2023, and Scotland in 2024, respectively.
+In these years, we were also ably supported by our blog editor and student Communications Intern Charlotte Stobart.
+Charlotte was succeeded in this role by Ed Garnett 2024-'25, and Lily Tidman 2025'-26.

-New Associate Researchers were appointed, replacing Rosie and Kath between 2022 and 2024.
-Jack Hepworth, replaced Alison in an associated public history lecturing role.
-And Joe Redmayne as a Research Associate joined to work on the Women and Shipbuilding project with Historic England (2023-24) before winning a Leverhulme fellowship in 2025.
+New Associate Researchers were appointed, replacing Rosie and Kath between 2022-'24.
+Dr Jack Hepworth replaced Alison in an associated public history lecturing role, and Dr Joe Redmayne joined as a Research Associate working on the Women and Shipbuilding project with Historic England 2023-'24, before winning a Leverhulme fellowship in 2025.

 Dr Alison Atkinson-Phillips